vsanthanam/SafariUI/Sources/Safari/Safari.docc/SafariView.md

 - A read-only address field with a security indicator and a Reader button
 - An Action button that invokes an activity view controller offering custom services from your app, and activities, such as messaging, from the system and other extensions
 - A Done button, back and forward navigation buttons, and a button to open the page directly in Safari

-The library contains a single `View`-conforming struct, also named `SafariView`, as well as several view modifiers used to control the appearance, behavior and presentation of a ``SafariView/SafariView``

 - Note: In Mac apps built with Mac Catalyst, SafariView launches the default web browser instead of displaying a modal window.
 SafariView is not compatible with macOS, tvOS, or watchOS.